patt-h/spring-boot-academic-calendar/README.md

 This project was made for Mobile Apps course and provides fully functional academic calendar.

 App is used to display classes schedule for every field of study at W4N faculty.
 - Guests can see schedule for their field and export it to iCalendar format.
-They can also click on events to display event's details, and there they can click on lecturer to see other lectures connected with him.
+They can also click on events to display event details, and there they can click on lecturer to see other lectures connected with him.
 - Lecturers can add, edit and delete their consultations
 - Admin can add, edit and delete events